 Richard Nixon and the Checkers Speech, 1952

-Most Americans have heard of Richard Nixon’s “Checkers speech,” but over time, the exact details of what led up to the 30-minute, prime-time television event and what Nixon said has become a foggy memory.
+Richard Nixon’s “Checkers speech,” is referred to often enough that most people have heard of it.
+But few recall the details of what led up to the 30-minute, prime-time television special.
 Here’s what happened:

-In July of 1952 at the Republican National Convention Richard Nixon (1913-1994) was nominated as the vice presidential candidate.
+In July of 1952, Richard Nixon (1913-1994) was nominated as the vice presidential candidate by the delegates attending the Republican National Convention.
 General Dwight D. Eisenhower was the presidential nominee.
-Nixon, 39, was a Senator representing California at the time, and he accepted.
+Nixon, 39, was a senator representing California at the time, and he accepted.

-It was well known that the Nixons did not come from money nor did they have much money, and within a couple of months of the nomination, a news story broke about “Nixon’s Secret Fund.”
-The news story related that campaign donors were buying influence with Nixon by having set up a secret fund to cover his personal expenses.
+It was well known that the Nixons were not wealthy, and even in the 1950s, campaigning was costly.
+Within a couple of months of the nomination, a news story broke about “Nixon’s Secret Fund.”
+The report focused on the belief that campaign donors were buying influence with Nixon by having set up a secret fund to cover his personal expenses.

 The accusations were denied by those representing the Republican ticket.
 Campaign representatives said they had ordered an independent review and the claims about the fund were false.
 The fund existed but the money was used exclusively for campaign expenses.

-The negative stories, however, did not die down, and Eisenhower was being pressured to dump Nixon from the ticket.
+The negative stories, however, did not die down.
+Eisenhower was being pressured to dump Nixon from the ticket.

 Nixon began by revealing his personal financial situation and talked about the fact that the independent review found him blameless.
-He talked of many things, including Pat’s cloth coat (as opposed to a mink coat that a well-to-do woman the day might wear) and at that point the camera pulled back to reveal her listening solicitously.
+He talked of many things, including Pat’s cloth coat (as opposed to a mink coat that a well-to-do woman the day might wear).
+At that reference, the camera pulled back to reveal Pat listening solicitously.